brenordv/db-monitor-poc/readme.md

 # DB Monitor
 tbd, wip. tyvm.

-# What can you get from this project?
+## What data can you get from this project?

 1. Which queries are currently running for a long time.
 2. Which queries are missing indexes and the list of missing indexes for each query.